-Participation can take many forms, with greater or less degree of influence or participatory nature.
+Participation work can take many forms, with children exercising greater or lesser degrees of influence over the process itself, and the resultant decision making.
 The approach adopted will depend on the aims of the activity and the particular needs of those taking part.

-5. 1 Groups and individuals
+5.1 Groups and individuals

 Whilst much of the literature relating to participatory practice refers to groupwork, it is likely that some children and young people will choose to opt-in on an individual basis due to a number of reasons.
 This should be welcomed.
-It could be the starting point to them joining the larger group, or it may be the most appropriate and desired option for that individual.
+It could be the starting point for them joining a larger group, or it may be the most appropriate and desired option for that individual.
 Use of social media, messaging services and digital communication should also be considered in order to make participation activities as accessible as possible.
 There are no definite 'rules' in this regard so it is therefore incumbent upon practitioners and organisations to adapt their practice to that which best suits the children and young people in question (Morrison & Gibson, 2017).